Alexander Keillor Museum

 History, tourist information, and nearby accommodation

-Keillor was a member of the Keillor family, successful makers of marmalade.
-He established the museum here to display his finds from excavations at Avebury and Windmill Hill.
+Alexander Keillor was a member of the Keillor family, successful makers of marmalade.
+More importantly, he devoted decades of his life to exploring the archaeology of Avebury and the surrounding area.
+He established the museum here to display his finds from excavations at Avebury and Windmill Hill, which overlooks the village.
 The museum was opened in 1938.

 The museum depicts in detail how Keillor surveyed and excavated the archaeological remains at Avebury.
 Many of his techniques were well ahead of his time; for example, he was one of the first to make extensive use of aerial photography.